naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
-Touch Continue Cooldown | 0.1 | Limits frequency on the continue input when using touch input.
 Spawn Event System | True | Whether to spawn an event system when initializing.
 Custom Event System | Null | A prefab with an `EventSystem` component to spawn for input processing.
 Will spawn a default one when not specified.
 Spawn Input Module | True | Whether to spawn an input module when initializing.
 Custom Input Module | Null | A prefab with an `InputModule` component to spawn for input processing.
 Will spawn a default one when not specified.
+Touch Frequency Limit | 0.1 | Limits frequency of the registered touch inputs, in seconds.
 Bindings | Object Ref | Bindings to process input for.

 </div>